Advanced automation steps

 Smart values from the trigger context

 Loop conditions can only use data from the trigger context and the loop inputs you’ve defined.
-They don’t evaluate rule group outputs directly unless those outputs are passed into the loop as input variables.
+They don’t evaluate flow group outputs directly unless those outputs are passed into the loop as input variables.

 Loop variables